opcode81/remote-python-intellij/README.md

 ## Configure SSH Access with X11 Forwarding to Remote Machine

 Configure an SSH connection to the remote machine using a key for authentication (no password).
-Make sure X11 forwarding works for the connection.
+Make sure X11 forwarding works for the connection, i.e. you are able to open GUI applications on the remote machine.

+To support X11 on platforms that do not natively use it:
+* On Windows, install and run an XServer such as [XMing](https://sourceforge.net/projects/xming/).
+* On MacOS, install and run [XQuartz](https://www.xquartz.org/).

 ## Configure Remote Interpreter in IntelliJ

 - Under File/Project Structure, select "SDKs"
-- Click "+" to add a new interpreter
+- Click "+" to add a new interpreter and select "Python SDK"
 - Select "SSH Interpreter"
 - Enter host, port and user name and click "Next"
 - Enter location of python interpreter on remote machine (ideally a virtualenv, e.g. `/usr/local/share/virtualenvs/odmalg/bin/python`)